sergeykochetkov/mlopsproject/Readme.md

 + Deploy the model in batch, web service or streaming

-    model is (almost) deployed as streaming for yandex.cloud cloud function (analog for AWS lambda).
+    model is deployed as streaming for yandex.cloud serverless container (analog for AWS lambda with container).
-    Lambda function is written and tested locally (test_lambda_function_local.py). yandex.cloud cloud function is created by script create_cloud_function.sh via zipping of code and model and s3 message queues are created and tested (analogs for aws kinesis)

-    model is containerazed in Docker (see lambda/run_integration_test.sh)
+    Lambda function is written and tested locally (test_lambda_function_local.py). model is containerazed in Docker serverless_container.Dockerfile

+    to deploy model in streaming mode to yandex.cloud serverless container do:
+    1. change adress to your yandex.cloud container registry in script ./docker_push_to_yc.sh
+    2. ./docker_push_to_yc.sh [your_tag]
+    3. create container revision in yandex.cloud with container pushed in 2.
+    4. add environmental variable to this revision MODEL_LOCATION=/app/cloud_function/mlruns/0/d8c76e5a2d3a4419a8305a361d351b36/artifacts/model
+    5. on your local machine run client server sending requests to cloud by command ./run_cloud_integration_test.sh
+    important: yandex.cloud works only with PORT=8080 defined in cloud_function/consts.py

 + Monitor the performance of your model